Where Are Adoption Cases Heard?

 State courts are organized in a hierarchy of courts of original jurisdiction, which is the level at which cases are first heard, and appellate courts, which hear cases that have been appealed from lower courts.
-The names given to these courts vary from State to State.
+The names given to these courts vary from state to state.
 All adoption cases commence with a petition filed with the appropriate court of original jurisdiction.

-The types of court designated as the court of original jurisdiction reflect the organization of the State court system, and the names can include:
+The types of court designated as the court of original jurisdiction reflect the organization of the state court system, and the names can include:

-- Circuit court (Arkansas, Florida, Illinois, Kentucky, Michigan, Missouri, Oregon, South Dakota, Virginia, West Virginia, and Wisconsin);
+- Circuit Court (Arkansas, Florida, Illinois, Kentucky, Michigan, Missouri, Oregon, South Dakota, Virginia, West Virginia, and Wisconsin);

-- District court (Idaho, Kansas, Montana, Nevada, New Mexico, North Dakota, Oklahoma, Wyoming, American Samoa, and Puerto Rico);
+- District Court (Idaho, Kansas, Montana, Nevada, New Mexico, North Dakota, Oklahoma, Wyoming, American Samoa, and Puerto Rico);

-- Superior court (Alaska, Arizona, California, Georgia, New Jersey, North Carolina, Washington, and Guam);
+- Superior Court (Alaska, Arizona, California, Georgia, New Jersey, North Carolina, Washington, and Guam);

-- Probate court (Alabama, Connecticut, Indiana, Maine, Massachusetts, New Hampshire, Ohio, and Vermont )
+- Probate Court (Alabama, Connecticut, Indiana, Maine, Massachusetts, New Hampshire, Ohio, and Vermont )

-- Family court (Delaware, Hawaii, New York, Rhode Island, and South Carolina)
+- Family Court (Delaware, Hawaii, New York, Rhode Island, and South Carolina)

-- Juvenile court (Colorado, Louisiana, and Minnesota)
+- Juvenile Court (Colorado, Louisiana, and Minnesota)

 Some other names used are equity (Maryland), chancery (Mississippi), court of common pleas (Pennsylvania), county (Nebraska), trial (Northern Mariana Islands), territorial (Virgin Islands), and court of first instance (Puerto Rico).

 For example, in Iowa, either the juvenile or district court has jurisdiction, while in New York, either the family court or surrogate's (probate) court has jurisdiction.
 Either the chancery or circuit court has jurisdiction in Tennessee, while in Texas, a district court, juvenile court, or other court having jurisdiction of a suit affecting the parent-child relationship can hear an adoption petition.

-For example, in six States (Alabama, California, Georgia, Massachusetts, Nebraska, and Utah), the juvenile court will have jurisdiction if the child to be adopted has previously been placed under that court's supervision or if that court handled the case of termination of the parent's rights.
-In Nevada and New Mexico, if the child to be adopted is an Indian child, a Tribal court may have jurisdiction over the case.
+For example, in six states (Alabama, California, Georgia, Massachusetts, Nebraska, and Utah), the juvenile court will have jurisdiction if the child to be adopted has previously been placed under that court's supervision or if that court handled the case of termination of the parent's rights.
+In Nevada and New Mexico, if the child to be adopted is an American Indian child, a Tribal court may have jurisdiction over the case.
 The trial division of the high court has jurisdiction over contested adoptions in American Samoa.

 Petitions for adoption are filed in the type of court that has the appropriate jurisdiction at the location (or venue) that is convenient to the parties involved in the case.
 In many cases, there may be a residency requirement.
 Venue options include the county where the person seeking to adopt (petitioner) and/or the child to be adopted reside, or where the child-placing agency is located.